 What We Have Found

-Around 3,700 students were recognised as transient during the 2017 year.
-Māori students were more likely to be transient than students in other ethnic groups.
+Around 3,500 students were recognised as transient during the 2018 year.
+Māori students, female students and students who attend decile 1 schools were more likely to be transient than other groups.

 Students who move school twice or more over the period from the 1st of March to the 1st of November.